underscoreio/shapeless-guide/src/pages/generic/type-classes.md

 the compiler is capable of *searching* for combinations to give it the required instances.
-This behaviour, known as "implicit resolution", is what makes the type class pattern so powerful.
+This behaviour, known as "implicit resolution", is what makes the type class pattern so powerful in Scala.

 Even with this power,
 the compiler can't pull apart